alexreinert/piVCCU/README.md

 # piVCCU

-piVCCU is a project to install the original Homematic CCU2 firmware on a Raspberry Pi running Raspbian Jessie or Stretch inside a virtualized container (lxc).
+piVCCU is a project to install the original Homematic CCU2 firmware inside a virtualized container (lxc) on a Raspberry Pi running Raspbian Jessie or Stretch.

 # Prequisites